rocBLAS programming guide#

 to find out how much device memory is needed.
 Preallocate the required device memory when therocblas_handle

-is created, and there are no more synchronizing allocations or deallocations.Manual Query a function to find out how much device memory is required.
-Allocate and deallocate the device memory before and after function calls.
+is created.
+There are no more synchronizing allocations or deallocations.Manual: Query a function to find out how much device memory is required.
+Allocate and deallocate the device memory before and after the function calls.
 This allows the user to control where the synchronizing allocation and deallocation occur.

-In all above schemes, temporary device memory needs to be held by the rocblas_handle
+In all of the above schemes, temporary device memory needs to be held by the rocblas_handle

 and recycled if a subsequent function using the handle needs it.